simon-wyatt-spratt/ngungara_backed_artefacts/README.md

 ## Article details

-Title: Is re-hafting underlying the standardisation of backed artefacts?
-An example from Ngungara (Weereewaa/Lake George), Southeastern Australia
+Title: Investigating hafting and composite tool repair as factors creating variability in backed artefacts: Evidence from from Ngungara (Weereewa/Lake George), Southeastern Australia

 Journal: Archaeology in Oceania

-Author: Amy Mosig Way, Loukas George Koungoulos, Simon Wyatt-Spratt, Peter Hiscock
+Author: Amy Mosig Way, Loukas Koungoulos, Simon Wyatt-Spratt, Peter Hiscock

+Code Author: Amy Mosig Way, Loukas Koungoulos, Simon Wyatt-Spratt

 DOI:

-Abstract: The identification of standardised tools in the archaeological record is one of the key methods by which archaeologists recognise behavioural patterns in the past.
-In Australia, one of the most preeminent standardised tools is the mid-late Holocene backed artefact.
-To better understand this  standardisation, we examine a large assemblage of backed artefacts from Ngungara (Weereewaa/Lake George), in Southeastern Australia, which has both locally manufactured and imported backed artefacts.
-These local and imported artefacts are found side-by-side within well-bounded stone artefact concentrations.
-Across this landscape two shapes are present: backed points  and geometric artefacts.
-Their distribution is not uniform; rather similarly shaped local and imported backed artefacts are concentrated in defined areas.
-We test whether this pattern results from the removal of spent inserts from hafts and their replacement by similarly shaped, locally manufactured artefacts.
-We also test whether raw material has a structuring influence on the shape of these artefacts.
+Abstract: enormous numbers during the mid-late Holocene.
+Previous examinations have revealed variation in the average shape of these artefacts, at both continental and regional scales.
+To better understand the factors creating this variability, we examine a large assemblage of backed artefacts from Ngungara (Weereewa/Lake George), in southeastern Australia.
+This is one of the few open sites in Australia which has high-resolution evidence for spatially distinct, short-term workshops.
+Within these well-bounded workshops both locally manufactured and imported backed artefacts are present.
+However, across this landscape the shape of these artefacts is not uniform; rather similarly shaped backed artefacts are concentrated in different workshop areas.
+Through the analysis of backed artefacts in different workshops, we suggest that ‘insert copying’ or the replacement of spent inserts with similarly shaped, locally manufactured artefacts creates variability in backed artefact shape.

+Acknowledgements: The authors would like to thank the traditional landowners  for their  assistance in undertaking the original PhD study and for sharing language names for the lake.

 Repository Author: Simon Wyatt-Spratt

 ## Contents
 Contained within this repository are the R code, the landmark data as *.tps file, and the data for the stone artefacts as three *.csv file.
 Figures produced for the article are also attached.
+Supporting information on artefact digitisation (3D modelling) is also included.

 For anymore information on the paper, code, or resources please contact Amy Mosig Way at: [amy.way@sydney.edu.au](mailto:amy.way@sydney.edu.au)